-Retaining and engaging mobile and broadband telecommunications customers involves more than just optimizing the upgrade and renewal process.
-Join Linda Bustos, author of the Get Elastic blog, as she discusses how telecoms can better support the customer relationship over the lifetime of the contract through top-notch self-service tools.
+Part 2: Keeping Customers: Reducing Churn Through Support and Upgrade OptimizationIn the competitive telecommunications market place, business leaders are tasked with reducing customer churn, increasing conversion and boosting customer lifetime revenue.
+However, retaining and engaging mobile and broadband customers involves more than just optimizing the upgrade and renewal process.
+Telecoms must support the customer relationship over the lifetime of the contract through top-notch self-service tools.
+Webinar takeaways:

 Matt: Hello, my name is Matt Dion and I am the VP of Marketing here at Elastic Path.
 Today's webinar is the second of a three part series focused on telecommunication providers.
 In part one we talked about the new customer acquisition experience, simplifying and improving this notoriously complex online experience.
 Today's part is going to focus on keeping customers, reducing churn support and upgrade optimization; today again we have Linda Bustos who is the author of the #1 E-commerce blog in the world Getelastic.
 Before I turn things over to Linda, I would like to give a very quick overview of Elastic Path.